HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-improve.md

 makes, we should look at actual examples of extractions and verify how many of them are indeed representing marriage relations, how many are not, and why are non-correct candidates assigned a high probability.
 This task is called *error analysis*.

 Deepdive includes a tool named [MindTagger](../labeling.html) that simplifies the execution of error analysis.

 ### <a name="mindtagger" href="#"> </a> Using MindTagger to label results

-We now conduct an error analysis based on our initial spouse relation mention extractor.
-We can use [MindTagger](../labeling.html) to inspect and label 100 extractions.
+We now conduct the error analysis based on our initial spouse relation mention extractor developed in the [first part of the tutorial](walkthrough.html).

+We use [MindTagger](../labeling.html) to inspect and label 100 extractions.
+A random sample of 100 extractions is usually sufficiently large to correctly asses precision and to identify the most common sources of error.
 For more information about the labeling process, please refer to the [MindTagger](../labeling.html) page, which describes in depth how to use the tool, with specific examples that use the spouse application.

-The goal of this task is to identify categories of misclassified relation candidates, and to understand why the system does not classify them correctly.
+The goal of the labeling task with MindTagger is to identify categories of misclassified relation candidates, and to understand why the system does not classify them correctly.
 This requires inspecting the features associated to each extraction and their weight, assessing whether the features with high or low weight are meaningful and can indeed help the system classify the relation candidates (i.e., they should be associated with correct or incorrect relations).
 For example, assume that by analyzing the extractions we find that the system extracts many incorrect relation candidates whose mentions are separated by the word "and", e.g., "Barack Obama and Hillary Clinton".
 We look at the feature `NGRAM_1_[and]` which denotes the presence of the word "and" between the mentions, and find that it is associated with a high weight (say 1.2).
 This suggests that the training set does not contain a sufficient number negative examples of relation candidates whose mentions are separated by "and": the system learns, from the existing evidence, that having "and" between the mentions is frequently associated with correct relations, and therefore assigns a high weight to the corresponding feature.
 To fix this class of error, the solution would be to increase the number of negative examples with this feature, which may require additional supervision rules, a richer knowledge base for the existing supervision rules, or additional manual labelling.
+This is just an example of the kind of reasoning that should be done while performing error analysis.

 The input to MindTagger can be automatically generated from the output of BrainDump as follows.
 Copy the directory